Quantitative disorder effects in low-dimensional spin systems: Proofs for two-dimensional disordered spin systems

 The proof of~\eqref{1333} is complete.
 We now use the inequality~\eqref{1333} to complete the proof of the estimate~\eqref{eq:18031}.
-By the domain subadditivity property for the quantity $\fluc_{\Lambda}$ and the pointwise bound the pointwise bound $\fluc_{\Lambda} \leq 2$, we have
+By the domain subadditivity property for the quantity $\fluc_{\Lambda}$ and the pointwise bound $\fluc_{\Lambda} \leq 2$, we have

 By using~\eqref{1333} and Markov's inequality, we have

 by reducing the value of the constant $c$ in the last inequality.
 We have thus obtained